-As with its last expeditions, the AKOR team is determined to contribute to the advancement of knowledge about northern ecosystems and the human body.
-The team will take advantage of what makes it different from conventional research: its ability to cover long distances in an integral way, and at a pace that allows it to stop temporarily anywhere to take samples.
+For each of his expeditions, the AKOR team is determined to contribute to the advancement of knowledge about northern ecosystems and the human body.
+The team takes advantage of what makes it different from conventional research: its ability to cover long distances in an integral way, and at a pace that allows it to stop temporarily anywhere to take samples.

 What trees tell us